 The supply of children is the number of children a woman is physically capable of bearing.
 This can be measured by the maximum number of surviving children a couple would have if they did not intentionally attempt to control family size.
-When better-educated women have more maternal knowledge than less-educated women, e.g., with regard to prenatal care and child nutrition, they can be expected to have higher fertility and infants with better survival prospects.
+When better-educated women have more maternal knowledge than less-educated women, for example, with regard to prenatal care and child nutrition, they can be expected to have higher fertility and infants with better survival prospects.

 The maximum number of children a couple can have also depends on how long they have been in a relationship.
 If higher-educated women delay marriage or cohabitation, due to opportunities in the labor market, then education reduces their fertility due to age.
 Education may also have an effect on fertility through breastfeeding.
 Although breastfeeding results in temporary infertility due to lactational amenorrhea, its birth-control effect is less than perfect.
 As better-educated women generally breastfeed their babies for shorter periods, they face the risk of an earlier subsequent pregnancy than less-educated women.

-A 1986 study on the Côte d’Ivoire supports the above findings .
-The study shows that women aged 55 who achieved lower secondary education reduced their fertility by an average of 0.6 children (by the end of their childbearing years), through an increase in their age at cohabitation; shortened breastfeeding increased their fertility by an average of 1.8 children.
+A 1986 study on Côte d’Ivoire supports the above findings .
+The study shows that women aged 55 who achieved lower-secondary education reduced their fertility by an average of 0.6 children (by the end of their childbearing years), through an increase in their age at cohabitation; shortened breastfeeding increased their fertility by an average of 1.8 children.
 Hence, the total effect of education was an increase in fertility by an average of 1.2 children (1.8–0.6).
-For women aged 35, the effect of achieving lower secondary education was a slightly lower decrease in fertility by an average of 0.5 children through an increase in age at cohabitation.
+For women aged 35, the effect of achieving lower-secondary education was a slightly lower decrease in fertility by an average of 0.5 children through an increase in age at cohabitation.
 (The breastfeeding effect for this group was not detected, possibly due to the offsetting effects of more of these women using contraceptives.)
-These results are based on a country with a total fertility rate of seven children and GDP per capita of US$1,258 (in constant 2005 dollars).
-However, in countries where the average number of children is one or two, education’s effect on fertility, through the timing of cohabitation and the duration of breastfeeding, is likely to be smaller.
+These results are based on a country with a total fertility rate of seven children and GDP per capita of US$1,258 (in constant 2005 US dollars).
+However, in countries where the average number of children is one or two, education's effect on fertility, through the timing of cohabitation and the duration of breastfeeding, is likely to be smaller.

 Demand for children